phillipsdata/tcpdf_wrapper/README.md

 tables.

 ## Requirements
-TCPDF must already be loaded.
+TCPDF must already be loaded or autoloaded.

 ## Install